 “What I’m after isn’t flexible bodies, but flexible brains.
-What I’m after is to restore each person to their human dignity. ” Moshe Feldenkrais
+What I’m after is to restore each person to their human dignity. ” Dr. Moshe Feldenkrais

 There are so many techniques and methods out there nowadays to help one feel better in one’s body.
 Many of them overlap and we often find some of the same principles in many different practices.
 Feldenkrais himself was highly trained in Judo, well aware of Yoga and the Alexander Technique, Ericksonian Hypnosis, and generally curious about anything and everything that claimed to help human beings live better.